christopher-aube/rest-api-example/README.md

 Before you can run you'll need to install some dependencies `yarn install`.

-After that completes, you can start the app with `yarn start`.
+After that completes, you can start the app and server with `yarn start`.

+Alternatively, you can just start the server with `yarn start:server`.

 ## Server